The Presidential Election Cycle and Investing

 Presidential Election Cycle Definition & How It Works

 The Presidential Election Cycle is a theory first developed by a stock market historian named Yale Hirsch.
-The theory evolved to be used as a market timing indicator for stock investors.
+The theory is based upon typical economic and stock market conditions that have been historically prevalent during certain years of U.S. president's term.
+This theory later evolved to be used as a market timing indicator for stock investors.

 Here are the fundamental assumptions, in relation to stock market performance, for each of the four years of a US President:

 - In years one and two of a presidential term, the President exits campaign mode and works hard to fulfill campaign promises before the next election begins.
 For this reason, the first year is typically the weakest of the presidential term and the second year is not much stronger than the first.